Klein Vision AirCar: Design and development

 Slovak designer Professor Štefan Klein began working on flying cars in the late 1980s.
 Having developed the AeroMobil, he left the company to develop a new idea as the AirCar, and set up Klein Vision with colleague Anton Zajac.

 The main fuselage (body) of the AirCar doubles as a two-seat road car with four large road wheels.
 Styled like a sports coupe, it contributes 30-40 percent of the total lift when in the air.
 For flight it is fitted with foldout wings and extending tailbooms carrying a high tail.
 A pusher propeller is permanently installed between the fuselage and tail, and a safety parachute is installed.
 Construction is primarily a semi-monocoque of carbon fibre composite over a steel subframe.
 Over 20 programmable servo motors are used to perform the transition between road and air configurations.
 When on the road, the retracted tail surface creates a downforce similar to conventional rear aerofoils.

 Power is provided by a 1.6 litre BMW road car engine, running on automotive petrol or gasoline and delivering 104 kW.

 The prototype AirCar is of comparable length to a Mercedes S-Class saloon, at 5.2 m, and around 2 cm narrower.
 Overall weight is 1100 kg.

 A second, pre-production prototype is expected to have a monocoque fuselage with a more powerful 220 kW engine.

 The design was type certified as an aircraft in January 2022 in Slovakia.
 It also needs approval as a road vehicle before it can be used as such.

 Performance

 The prototype takes off at around 120 kph, after a run of 300 m.
-Cruising speed in the air is said to be 170 kph Range is estimated as 1000 km, at an altitude of 2500 m.
+Cruising speed in the air is said to be 170 kph.
+Range is estimated as 1000 km, at an altitude of 2500 m.
 The current version of the car can reach altitudes of 4572 m.
 It is said to take two minutes and 15 seconds to transform from car into aircraft.

 Operational history

 The prototype first flew on 22 or 27 October 2020.

-In June 2021 the prototype AirCar carried out a 35-minute flight between Nitra and Bratislava airports.

-On April 23, 2024 - KleinVision's AirCar took to the skies with electronic music pioneer, Jean-Michel Jarre.
+In June 2021, the prototype carried out a 35-minute flight between Nitra and Bratislava airports.
+Later, on April 23, 2024, the prototype flew with French musician, Jean-Michel Jarre.